Direct Stream Digital: DSD processing tools

-Another format for DSD editing is Digital eXtreme Definition (DXD), a PCM format with 24-bit resolution sampled at 352.8 kHz (or alternatively 384 kHz).
 DXD was initially developed for the Merging Technologies Pyramix workstation and introduced together with their Sphynx 2, AD/DA converter in 2004.
-This combination meant that it was possible to record and edit directly in DXD, and that the sample only converts to DSD once before publishing to SACD.
+This combination meant that it was possible to record and edit directly in DXD, and that the sample only converts to DSD once before publishing.
 This offers an advantage to the user as the noise created by converting DSD rises dramatically above 20 kHz, and more noise is added each time a signal is converted back to DSD during editing.